cgomillion/MomMade-frontend/README.md

 Purpose: To create an interactive and smooth functioning website for my sister's clients/consumer to use and have access to her entire inventory.

 Likely Users: Fashionistas, Kids, Parents, Sports Teams, Professional Athletes, Teens, Adults, Elderly

+-----------  USER STORIES  --------------

+-> When the user enters the website url, they will be shown the home screen with a carosel of featured items, as well as: A header to display the different tabs/links for the types of apparel provided as well as the ability to log-in and view their cart guest/user, with all the contact info located at the bottom.

+-> When the user clicks on any given apparel tab (t-shirt, sweatshirt, etc.), they will be redirected to the selected apparel type's index page; a gallery of all the available designs and styles

+-> The User will be able the click any item individually and see its view page; a display that allows the user to select the size, color and, quantity as needed and add to their shopping cart (Still in development)

+-> The User will be able to view and edit their shopping cart  before completing the check-out transaction.
+(Cart is still in development)

+-> The User will be able the register and log-in to an account that will save and store their previous cart selections (Cart is still in development)